oc-rs/understandingreligion/understandingreligion/content/m/about.md

 LastModifiedDate: 2020-10-06
 ---
 # Introduction
-<span style="color: #1c768f">Understanding Religion</span> is a website that aims to provide easy access to information about the study of religion.
+<span style="color: #1c768f">Understanding Religion</span> is a website that aims to provide easy access to information about the study of religion, published by the [Online Centre for Religious Studies](https://ocrs.online).

 **Always free, written clearly for a wide audience, grounded in academic study and supported by references for those who want to dive deeper.**